aishadamk/book-management-system/README.md

-# Library Management System
+# Book Management System
-This project is a demonstration of a full stack Java based web application of a library management system.
+This project is a demonstration of a full stack Java based web application of a book management system.

 ## Technologies used